Python While Loop

 Example 2: While Loop with Break Statement

-You can break the while loop prematurely before the boolean expression becomes false.
+We can break the while loop prematurely before the condition becomes false.
 This can be done using break keyword.

-In the following example, we will break the loop prematurely using a break statement.
+In the following example, we break the while loop prematurely using a break statement.

 a = 4 i = 0 while i<a: print(i) i+=1 if i>1: break